 Last week, my kid and I were coughing, coughing and coughing and gagging on a lot of phlegm that I swear it felt almost as bad as the croup he got last year.

-Since I can’t take ANY cough medicine now, I resorted to the good old Nim Jiom Pei Pa Koa, which a trusted paediatrician from Beijing had recommended to me when I had a nasty cough before coming home.
+Due to my pregnancy, I can’t take ANY cough medicine now, so I resorted to the good old Nin Jiom Pei Pa Koa – Sore Throat Syrup, which a trusted pediatrician from Beijing had recommended to me when I had a nasty cough.

 Guess what happened?
-I got better faster on just Nim Jiom Pei Pa Koa compared to my boy who was taking Rhinathiol (Promethazine)!
+I got better faster on just Nin Jiom Pei Pa Koa compared to my boy who was taking Rhinathiol (Promethazine)!

 “Eliminate phlegm, relieve coughs and soothe sore throats.”